tanveer-hussain/EfficientSOD/README.md

 2. The proposed DDNet
 3. Requirements and how to run?
 4. Our SOD dataset (S-SOD)
-4. Visual results and comparisons
+4. Quantitative and qualitative comparisons
 5. Citation and acknowledgements

 ## Introduction